Jaishankar872/personal-website/Readme.md

     pip --version
     pip install mkdocs-material
     ```
-4. Navigate to the project directory, open it in VSCode, and start the MkDocs server:
+4. In VSCode, and start the MkDocs server:
     ```bash
-    cd personal-website
-    code .
     mkdocs serve
     ```